jean-pierreBoth/coreset/README.md

 Especially we are interested in cases where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.
-A k-coreset is a sampled summary of a much smaller number of points called facilities.
+A k-coreset is a sampled fraction summary of the whole data points called facilities.
 The points are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
 So searching a k-medoid clustering of the point facilites will be a good approximation to the clustering of the whole data.
 But the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.